nrk19/dns-sistema.sol/README.md

 | marte.sistema.sol    | 192.168.57.104 |
 |----------------------|----------------|

-- **Tierra** will be the master nameserver, and will be authoritative of both zones, direct and reverse.
+- **Tierra** will be the master nameserver, and will be authoritative of both zones, forward and reverse.
 - **Venus** will be the slave nameserver.
 - **Marte** will be the mail server.